lucasmichot/pint-ga/README.md

 # GitHub Action for Laravel Pint

-This GitHub action allows you to check your code using https://github.com/laravel/pint in one of your workflows.
+This GitHub action allows you to check your code using https://github.com/laravel/pint in one of the repository's workflows.

 ## Usage